 publCIF takes a crystallographic information file (CIF) and prepares a formatted paper (Preprint) in the style of Acta Crystallographica Sections C and E, and IUCrData.
 The CIF and the Preprint are presented side-by-side and are both editable.
 Changes made to one are applied to the other as you type. publCIF employs extensive CIF syntax and dictionary compliance checking, both as you type and when specifically requested.
 In addition, it provides a number of editorial tools to help you write your paper in the style required by IUCr journals.

-Installing XRD Software on your own computer (Single Crystal XRD)
+Installing XRD Software on your own computer

-- Windows: See Dr. Zeller for files, license codes and instructions
+Please see or e-mail Dr. Zeller for files, license codes and instructions

 - X-Ray Crystallography